10. Introducing Data Frames

 ## 4 55.4 154.6 34.6 34.0 28.3 92.5 73.2

-Reading from URLs and local files (compare Section 13.6.1) is of course supported.
+Reading from URLs and local files is also supported; compare Section 13.6.1.

-Data frames are modelled through numpy matrices, hence we can feel quite at home with them.
+Data frames are modelled through numpy matrices.
+We can thus already feel quite at home with them.

-it is easy to fetch the number of rows and columns:
+For example, a data frame, it is easy to fetch its number of rows and columns:

 df.shape